vottri/Docker/README.md

 ## 6. Dockerfile <a name="6"></a>

+Dockerfile is a plain-text document that tells Docker how to build an app and dependencies into a Docker image.
+This time, we are going to manually create a Dockerfile ourselves.

-Create a dockerfile for building the custom database image.
+### Create a dockerfile for building the custom database image

 ```sh
 nano Dockerfile